On This Page:

 See Add a Glossary Activity in Moodle.

 Wiki is a web page (or set of web pages) that class members can create together, working directly in the browser without needing to know HTML.
 A Moodle Wiki starts with one front page.
 Any contributor can add additional pages.
-For more information, see Moodle Wiki Activity Overview.
+For more information, see Wiki (enhanced) Activity in Moodle.

 Workshop is a peer assessment activity with many options.
 Students submit their work via an online text tool and attachments.
 Students receive two grades in this activity, one for their own work based on peer reviews and another for their peer assessments of other students' work.